-Configure a Cisco Catalyst 2960 switch to send syslog messages to Kiwi Syslog Server
+Configure a Cisco Catalyst 2960 switch to send syslog messages

 To receive messages from a syslog-capable device, configure the device to send syslog messages to the designated port on the computer where Kiwi Syslog Server is installed.
 Kiwi Syslog Server automatically listens for UPD messages on port 514.